 4. The above

 6. Just siblings

 And so forth...

 You don't have to put their relation; I just wanted to help with an example.
 My assistant will be the one with the list and she will call out the names for the groupings.
 It is good to have a go to person that knows who everyone is as well, just in case we have some that sneak over to cocktail hour and we need to send a runner to bring them back.
 You and your husband will stay in the same spot, and we will place everyone around you.
-This can be a very streamlined and quick process (10-20 minutes) as long as everyone knows to stay and are prepared for pictures.
-If there's any family dynamics that I need to know about prior to (as in someone not wanting to be near someone else), please let me know when you send the list so we make sure to not have it be an awkward situation.
+This can be a very streamlined and quick process as long as everyone knows to stay and are prepared for pictures.
+Family pictures can also end up taking quite a while if there are a lot of groupings, or if family doesn't stay in the area.
+If you do have a large family, please make sure to allot more time.
+Smaller family lists can be as quick as 20 minutes and larger family lists can take up to 45 minutes.
+If there are any family dynamics that I need to know about prior to (as in someone not wanting to be near someone else), please let me know when you send the list so we make sure to not have it be an awkward situation.

 Please also make sure to get any must have shots to me within 2 weeks prior to your wedding.
-If you have seen a few images that you love, please send them to me so I can make sure my assistant has them listed on her clipboard so we can do them.
+If you have seen a few images that you love, please send them to me so I can make sure my assistant has them listed on her clipboard.

 My assistant will be with me almost the entire time.
 She will fix hair, dresses, etc. and make sure all runs orderly on our end.
-She second shoots only during the ceremony.
-The other times she's my right hand gal (her name is Brandi).
+She second shoots only during the ceremony (sometimes during the reception, depending on the layout of the venue).
+The other times she's my right hand gal.
 For longer weddings, she can leave after all of the bigger reception events have taken place, when I no longer need the assistance.